Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/Chrome Extension (Manifest v3)/Content js with popup js - Chrome Extension.md

+Let's say you are creating a chrome extension that reads from a web stocks trading page (at tradingview.com).
+Then opening the chrome extension popup, you get some recommended strategies

+---

 manifest.json → content.js: For instance, you are injecting javascript into the active page from the chrome extension: Then you need to have a content.js and have that setup at manifest.json:

 ```